Getting Beamforming Right in the Millimeter-wave Bands

 • Hybrid beamforming

-A high-level overview of these different techniques will lead to a discussion of MIMO (multiple input, multiple output) technology, which is a form of spatial multiplexing that leverages beamforming technology.
+A high-level overview of these different techniques will initiate a discussion on MIMO (multiple input, multiple output) technology, a form of spatial multiplexing that leverages beamforming technology.

-There are two parts to any radio system: the digital baseband modem and the RF subsystem (RFIC + antenna array).
-Each has a role to play in the beamforming process.
+Any radio system comprises two parts: the digital baseband modem and the RF subsystem (RFIC + antenna array), each playing a role in understanding beamforming.

 Analog Beamforming

-With analog beamforming a single data stream is sent from the digital baseband through a radio chain that creates an analog signal in the millimeter-wave band.
-That signal is then sent through an array of phase shifters to create a very narrow beam with a tremendous amount of gain.
-Depending on design you could see as much as a 30 dBi[3] (decibels relative to isotropic) of antenna gain from a large array.
-These arrays use patch antenna elements that are each about 2 millimeters square when operating at 60 GHz.
-It is possible to have as many as 256 of these elements in an array.
-By precisely altering the phase (and amplitude) of each patch antenna elements, it is possible to create a very narrow beam focused in a very specific direction.
-Since power as defined by EIRP (Effective Isotropic Radiated Power) is limited by regulation[4], the narrower the beam, the greater the gain as seen by the intended receiver.
+In analog beamforming, the digital baseband sends a single data stream through a radio chain that creates an analog signal in the millimeter-wave band.
+This signal then passes through an array of phase shifters to form a very narrow beam with tremendous gain.
+Depending on the design, you might observe up to 30 dBi (decibels relative to isotropic) of antenna gain from a large array.
+These arrays utilize patch antenna elements, each about 2 millimeters square, when operating at 60 GHz.
+An array can contain up to 256 of these elements.
+By precisely adjusting the phase (and amplitude) of each patch antenna element, you can focus a very narrow beam in a very specific direction.
+Since regulations limit power, as defined by EIRP (Effective Isotropic Radiated Power), the narrower the beam, the greater the gain for the intended receiver.

-Airvine uses analog beamforming to create a very high-gain antenna in its ground-breaking WaveTunnel system.
+Airvine employs analog beamforming to create a very high-gain antenna in its groundbreaking WaveTunnel system.

 Digital Beamforming

-In this approach all phase shifting is done in the digital baseband.
-This enables incredibly precise beams and nulls (absence of RF energy), but it doesn’t scale well as you need a full radio chain for each antenna element.
-A typical implementation might include 16 data streams flowing through 16 radio chains, and from there into 16 antenna elements.
-One nice feature of digital beamforming is that it can support multi-user MIMO, which makes it possible to communicate with multiple users over the same RF channel at the same time.
-To limit interference, MU-MIMO requires a very narrow beam focused at each intended user, with nulls focused at everyone else.
-This brings us back to beamforming which is best done in the millimeter-wave bands with a large number of antenna elements.
-Such an implementation in the digital domain is cost and power prohibitive.
-A compelling alternative would be to combine the large arrays possible with analog beamforming with the MU-MIMO capabilities of digital beamforming.
-Enter hybrid beamforming.
+In this approach, the digital baseband performs all phase shifting.
+This allows for incredibly precise beams and nulls (absence of RF energy), but it doesn’t scale well because you need a full radio chain for each antenna element.
+A typical implementation might involve 16 data streams running through 16 radio chains into 16 antenna elements.
+Digital beamforming supports multi-user MIMO, enabling communication with multiple users over the same RF channel simultaneously.
+To reduce interference, MU-MIMO directs a very narrow beam at each intended user, with nulls aimed at everyone else.
+This situation brings us back to beamforming, most effectively applied in the millimeter-wave bands with many antenna elements.
+Implementing this in the digital domain proves costly and power-intensive.
+A compelling alternative would be to combine the large arrays possible with analog beamforming with the MU-MIMO capabilities of digital beamforming, leading to hybrid beamforming.

 Hybrid Beamforming